ceu-lang/ceu/docs/requests.md

 In the last example, the `PING`-`PONG` sequence abstracts the communication between the application and a predefined remote node in the network.
-The asynchronous `emit PING` transfers the data in the background, which eventually reaches the remote node, which then prepares an answer and sends it back to the application, which eventually awakes from the `await PONG`.
+The asynchronous `emit PING` transfers the data in the background, which eventually reaches the remote node, which then prepares a response and sends it back to the application, which eventually awakes from the `await PONG`.

-In all three examples above, we use an `emit` to request a service in sequence with an `await` for a confirmation (with an optional answer).
+In all three examples above, we use an `emit` to request a service in sequence with an `await` for a confirmation (with an optional response).

 Céu provides a syntactic sugar to deal with this pattern as follows: